salamiola/pysphere-assignment-1/README.md

 # pysphere-assignment-1
-This is my first code in Python Programming journey.
+This marks the beginning of my Python Programming journey.
+By Salami Olanrewaju Ismail